-- Broadcast licensees must make reasonable efforts to obtain from their employees and program suppliers information necessary to make required sponsorship announcements;
+- Broadcast licensees must exercise reasonable diligence to obtain from their employees and from other persons with whom they deal directly in connection with any matter for broadcast information to enable such licensees to make required sponsorship identification announcements.

-These rules apply to all kinds of program material aired over broadcast radio and television stations.
+These rules apply to program material aired over broadcast radio and television stations.
 Some of these rules also may apply to cablecasts.

 Filing a Complaint

 If you suspect a broadcaster has violated the FCC's rules, you can file a complaint with the FCC.
 To assist the FCC in its review, the complaint should include the following: